-Consultation Questions:
+Consultation Questions and Responses:

 The Commission thanks DOMLEC for its written responses to the five specific questions posed in the consultative document.
 Although this was the only written response received, several issues and comments were raised at the public hearing, held on March 6, 2014, as part of this consultation.
 The Commission also thanks those who attended and participated.
+In the second consultative document the Commission sets out its response and comments to not only the issues raised in formal responses but also to the concerns expressed at the public meeting.
+While the Commission notes that no comments were received in respect of the second consultative document it sets out below, for completeness and ease of reference, its responses to the issues raised.